Today we went to an organic family run Cacao farm. La Iguana Chocolate Farm. It was about 1.5-2 hours from Manuel Antonio.

 This is where the beans ferment over to the right and on the left is the drying room.
 It was so hot in the drying room and you have to go just to experience the smells.
 The fermenting was, well, stinky and the drying room smelled wonderful!

+This is the inside of the fruit where the beans are found.
 The pulp around the bean is so yummy, not at all what you would expect.
 You must go and try it.

 Making chocolate the traditional way.